weekendesk/nodegate/README.md

 The principle of nodegate is to compose the container with each modifier.

 **At the end of the pipeline, nodegate will, by default, answer 200 with the container body.**

-### Pipelines

-The pipelines are the list of modifiers to execute **synchronously** to modify the container.

-Each modifier will be called with two arguments:
- - The container, with the update of the previous modifier
- - The original requests received by nodegate.
-(The Express request).

 ### Modifiers